-Gommaar Gilliams is one of Belgium’s most exciting contemporary painters.
+Gommaar Gilliams is a Belgian painter.
 He was born in 1982 in Lier, Belgium.
 Graduating in visual arts from LUCA School of Arts in Brussels and having a Masters degree in Painting from PXL College in Hasselt, his large-scale paintings and textural wall hangings fuse American Abstract Expressionism with figurative elements derived from Middle Eastern to European symbolism.

 Although influenced by traditional figurative art and primitive fragments, Gilliams’ abstract and gestural style results in work that reintroduces the subject without detracting from the painting itself.

 “I see my work as being something very personal but yet universal at the same time.”

 Gilliams’ work examines the complexities of our emotions and desires, as well as the stories and imagery that connect humans.
 The artist’s past work, as seen in his 2018 exhibition at De Buck Gallery, Jenny Kissed Me, was a tribute to the inner child.
 His recent work, exhibited in both Always Been Told (2020) and If You Were Dreaming (2021) continues his exploration of longing and nostalgia.

 Oscillating between abstraction and representation, Gilliams weaves colors and textures with both allegorical symbols and human figures.
 Compositions framed in celestial elements and wreathes of textural flora beckon the viewer into lush spaces filled with fairytale castles and animals in motion.
 Gilliams’ motifs are dreamy, but intentional–the artist references both the history of painting and the history of art through this body of work.
 He examines the way that humans search for and utilize repeated symbolic imagery throughout time periods and cultures, tapping into our shared desires and our shared wonder for the natural world.